heathprovost/github-quickstart/README.md

 - **MacOS 14 (Sonoma)**
 - **Ubuntu 22.04 LTS**

+You will also need your [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Currently this script does not support fine-grained PATs, only [Classic PATs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) are supported.

 *Note: Installing inside of Virtual Machines such as [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and [OrbStack](https://orbstack.dev/) is supported if running Ubuntu.*